Gamethread: Yankees at White Sox

 : @FDSportsbook

-The first pitch will take place at 7:10 p.m.
-Central at Guaranteed Rate Field.
+The first pitch will happen at 7:10 p.m.
+Central.
 NBC Sports Chicago will televise the game, and WMVP 1000 AM will have the radio coverage.
-Let’s Go Sox!

 Loading comments...